Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Value proposition:

-- Half the price of premium brands with comparable quality
+- Half the price of premium brands, yet with comparable quality.

-- Family-owned company — 50+ years in business
+- Family-owned company — they’ve been in business for 50+ years.

-- Extensive testing — in-house lab plus third-party verification
+- Extensive testing — they do both in-house lab work and third-party verification.

 Trade-offs:

-- Contains stearic acid (generally safe, some prefer without)
+- It contains stearic acid (generally safe, but some prefer to avoid it).

 My take: If I had to recommend one supplement for most people, this is it.
-Quality you can trust at a price you can afford.
+You get quality you can trust at a price you can actually afford.

 🥉 #3 Thorne Magnesium Bisglycinate — Premium Choice